Felice Accrocca: Episcopal ministry

 On 18 February 2016, Pope Francis appointed Accrocca Archbishop of Benevento, succeeding Andrea Mugione who retired due to age.
 On 15 May he was consecrated a bishop by Mariano Crociata, Bishop of Latina-Terracina-Sezze-Priverno and co-consecrators Archbishop Giuseppe Petrocchi and Archbishop Andrea Mugione in the Church of the Sacred Heart where he had been pastor.
 He was installed on 12 June and received his pallium as metropolitan from Pope Francis on 29 June in St. Peter's Basilica.
 He chose as his episcopal motto Nisi dominus ædificaverit (Unless the Lord build the house), the opening verse of.

 On 5 December 2020, Pope Francis named him a member of the Congregation for the Causes of Saints.

+On 10 January 2026, Pope Leo XIV appointed Accrocca Bishop of Assisi-Nocera Umbra-Gualdo Tadino and Foligno, uniting the two sees in persona Episcopi.
+Accrocca maintains his ad personam title of Archbishop.

 Within the Italian Episcopal Conference he is a member of the commissions for evangelization and for interchurch cooperation.